Home>Hedging>Hawthorn (Crataegus)

 Are hawthorn berries edible?

 Hawthorn's red fruit, called haws, are not strictly berries.
-They are similar to rose-hips: the flesh is dry, mealy, and quite nutritious, but should be separated from the seeds before consumption.
+They are similar to rose-hips: the flesh is dry, mealy, quite nutritious, and should be separated from the seeds before consumption.

-This is such a laborious process that almost no one bothers to use them as food any more, unless they are making herbal remedies.
+• This is a laborious process; almost no one use them as food, only for herbal remedies.

-The best time to pick the haws is after the first frosts, which softens them and makes it much easier to squeeze the flesh off the seeds.
+• The best time to pick them is after the first frosts, which softens them, making it easier to squeeze the flesh off the seeds.

-You might also try eating the fresh green shoots, lightly steamed or boiled, which used to be a common green vegetable for rural folk.
+• Try eating the fresh green shoots in Spring, lightly steamed or boiled, these used to be a common vegetable.